cerbos/cerbos-aws-lambda/README.md

 ### Build the Docker image

 Check out `conf.default.yml` for Cerbos configuration.
 The default configuration uses blob storage, e.g. AWS S3 bucket.
 Cerbos config can read from environment variables.
-If you choose to do so, your AWS Lambda have to expose them.
+If you choose to do so, your AWS Lambda has to expose them.

 Run the following command to build the docker image 'cerbos/aws-lambda-gateway':
 ```shell